An alternative derivation of relativistic acceleration can be made using Newton‘s Second Law of Motion1 with relativistic mass.

 The proof of relativistic acceleration with scalar calculus can be done in two ways:

-• Starting from the explicit form F = mdv/dt + vdm/dt of the Second Law of Motion, by replacing m with the relativistic mass formula and dm with the equivalent expression of energy (see the calculation procedure).
+- Starting from the explicit form F = mdv/dt + vdm/dt of the Second Law of Motion, by replacing m with the relativistic mass formula and dm with the equivalent expression for energy (see the calculation procedure).

-In the more general case, which also foresees situations in which the direction of motion is different from that of the force, it is necessary to perform a demonstration based on a vector calculation.
+In the more general case, which also includes situations where the direction of motion is different from that of the force, it is necessary to perform a demonstration based on a vector calculation.

-As a result, the longitudinal and transversal components of the relativistic acceleration are obtained.
+This gives the longitudinal and transverse components of the relativistic acceleration.

 Proof with vector calculus